-A challenge in the universality of estimators lies in the requirement on properties of non-Gaussian covariates, particularly the independence between elements of covariates.
-In \citet{han2023universality} and \citet{han2024entrywise}, it is stated that, for the universality of estimators, each element of high-dimensional covariates used for the estimator should be independent.
-This condition not only fails to hold in real high-dimensional covariates but also poses an obstacle when applying universality results to various statistical models.
-Related to this issue, \cite{lahiry2023universality} demonstrates that the universality of risks holds under the assumption that elements of $p$-dimensional covariates have weak dependence, specifically block dependence.
-However, this relaxation of the independence of elements for the universality of estimators remains an ongoing challenge.
+A challenge in the universality of estimators lies in the conditions required for non-Gaussian covariates, particularly the independence among their elements. \citet{han2023universality} and \citet{han2024entrywise} state that, for estimators to exhibit universality, each element of the high-dimensional covariates must be independent.
+However, this condition often fails to hold for real high-dimensional covariates, posing an obstacle to applying universality results in various statistical models.
+To address this issue, \cite{lahiry2023universality} demonstrates that the universality of estimators and risks holds under weaker assumptions, specifically, block dependence among elements of $p$-dimensional covariates with a diagonal covariance matrix.
+Despite these advancements, relaxing independence for universal estimators remains a significant challenge.

-In this study, we show that the universality holds for estimators obtained by risk minimization, when elements of covariates exhibit dependencies.
-Specifically, we consider block dependency of elements of covariates, where each element of covariate vectors depends on at most $d$ other elements.
-We show that when the dependency coefficient $d$ has a certain polynomial order in $n$ or $p$, a distribution of estimators does not rely on the Gaussianity of covariates, in the limit where $n$ and $p$ diverge while maintaining a proportional relationship.
-This research follows the universality framework of estimators established by \cite{han2023universality}, which allows the dependency considered in \cite{lahiry2023universality}.
-As an application of the result, we demonstrate that we derive the universality of a distribution of robust estimators obtained by minimizing the absolute loss and the Huber loss, as well as of the lasso and ridge estimators.
+In this study, we show that universality holds for estimators obtained by risk minimization even when elements of covariates exhibit dependencies.
+Specifically, we consider block dependence, where each element of the covariate vectors depends on at most $d$ other elements.
+We demonstrate that when the dependency coefficient $d$ has a certain polynomial order in $n$ or $p$, the distribution of estimators does not depend on the Gaussianity of covariates in the limit where $n$ and $p$ diverge while maintaining a proportional relationship.
+Our research extends the universality framework established by \cite{han2023universality}, incorporating the dependency structure considered in \cite{lahiry2023universality}.
+As an application of our results, we establish universality for the distribution of robust estimators obtained by minimizing the absolute loss and the Huber loss, as well as of the lasso and ridge estimators.